THE DEVELOPMENT TEAM

 DIARMUID REDDAN

-Diarmuid is an Irish Tournament Director, promoted in 2022 to NBO International Director, and also directed at the Europeans in Dublin in 2012.
-He has represented the Contract Bridge Association of Ireland in the Camrose Home Internationals, and has been NPC to various Irish teams (his most recent being the Irish Mixed Team in Madeira in June 2022).
+Diarmuid was promoted in 2022 to NBO International Director, and also directed at the Europeans in Dublin in 2012.
+He has represented the Contract Bridge Association of Ireland in the Camrose Home Internationals, and was NPC of the Ireland Mixed Team in Madeira in 2022 and Herning in 2024; Riga this year will be his NPC hat trick.
 His other interests are golf and rugby.

 HANS VAN STAVEREN